Posts Tagged ‘identity’

 photo and Video by Jame Zhang

 perform at Visualieyez 2010 Performance Festival at Latitude 53 and 221 A Artist Run Centre

 I set two 14 inch bowls, two pairs of small brushes, and tweezers on a table.
-I begin painting white rice with black ink one by one until one day the black rice equals the white rice.
-The audiences are invited to work together.
+I begin painting white rice with black ink one by one until the amount of black rice equals the amount of white rice.
+The audiences are invited to sit down in front of me, and we work together.

-The gesture of painting white rice to black is a political gesture.
-It reveals my desire to not only negotiate and transform everyday political life to art, but also install a model for social transformation that possibly could create a new way to look at utopia.
-For me, process of social transformation does not have to involve violence, and the political gesture doesn’t have to be radical.
-In fact, it can be done through a more peaceful way, a meditative way or meditation.
-This performance provides an opportunity for participants to meditate our situation whiling working together on a mutual goal: reconfigure the established centralized power in order to create an equal, fair and balanced world.
+The gesture of painting white rice to black is a political gesture, a democratic process of negotiations between citizens and established power.
+It reveals my desire not only to negotiate and transform everyday political life to art, but also to install a model for social transformation that possibly could create a new way to look at utopia and future.
+For me, political gesture doesn’t have to be radical, and process of social transformation does not have to involve violence.
+In fact, it could be done through meditative way or even meditation because meditation itself is intervention: a method of protest, a strategy of negotiation and a way of speak-out.
+This performance is more relevant to open conversation about how to transform social and political landscapes, examining relationships between the citizens and the place they live, between what they have lost and what they have gained in the rapid changing city.
+This rice performance provides an opportunity for participants/ citizens to meditate their situations while working together on a mutual goal: reconfigure the established centralized power system in order to create an equal, fair and balanced world.

 A scientist did a math, there are about 333,000ps grains in the bowl, it takes 20 seconds to paint a grain.
 As a result, if two people together paint 24 hours/ day, it needs 500 hours to paint half amount of white rice to black.